Vipin-Sharma/Vipin-Sharma.github.io/_posts/2020-07-13-TextBlocks.md

 }
 ```

-In following output of third example.
-We can see spaces at the end of line are removed.
+In the following output of the third example.
+We can see spaces at the end of the line are removed.
 Moving end delimiter 4 spaces to left adds 4 spaces in all the lines.

 ```